mrred85/vscode-theme-darcula/README.md

-# IntilliJ Darcula theme for Visual Studio Code
+# IntelliJ Darcula theme for Visual Studio Code

 Port of IntelliJ Darcula theme for VS Code.